Bayesian Evidential Deep Learning with PAC Regularization: Further Details on the BLNN Derivations

+For a single data point and the $l$-th hidden fully-connected layer\footnote{Convolutional layers follow analogously.} consisting of $K$ units with an arbitrary activation function $a(\cdot)$, the post-activation layer output is given as $\mbh^l = a(\mbf^l)$, where ${\mbf^l = \mbW^l\mbh^{l-1}}$.
+The $j$-th pre-activation output $f_j^l$ is a sum of $K$ terms $f_j^l = \sum_k w_{jk}^lh_k^{l-1},$ which allows us to assume it to be normal distributed via the CLT due to the independence of the individual $w_{jk}^l$ and $h_k^{l-1}$ terms.
+The mean and the variance of this random variable can be computed as

+where we drop any potential covariance structure between the outputs of a layer.
+The mean and the variance of the weights are readily available via the distributions $p_\phi(\mbw_n)$.
+For common activations such as the ReLU, $a(h_k^{l-1}) = \max(0,h_k^{l-1})$, which we will rely on in this work, closed-form solutions to the first two moments of $h_k^{l-1}$ are tractable~\citep{frey1999variational} given the moments of the pre-activations of the previous layer $\mbf^{l-1}$.
+This gives a recursive scheme terminating at the input layer , where $f^1_j = \sum_k w_{hj}^1x_k $.
+As $x_k$ is a constant, its first moment is itself and the second is zero.
+Consequently,

+completing the full recipe of how all weights of a BNN can be recursively integrated out from bottom to top, subject to a tight approximation.
+Scenarios with stochastic input $\mbx \sim p(\mbx)$ typically entail controllable assumptions on $p(\mbx)$.
+The equations above remain intact after adding an expectation operator around $x_k$ and $x_k^2$, readily available for any explicitly defined $p(\mbx)$.
+Contrarily to the case in GPs, stochastic inputs can be trivially adapted into this framework, greatly simplifying the math for uncertainty-sensitive setups.
+For a net with $L$ layers, the outcome is a distribution over the final latent hidden layer $\mbf^L_n \sim \Norm(\mbf^L_n|\mbm_n,\mbs_n^2)$, simplifying the highly nonlinear integrals in~\eqref{eq:type2_objective} to

+leaving us in a much simpler situation as we can choose a suitable distribution family for $\mby_n$.

-Mean and variance of a normally distributed variable transformed by the ReLU activation function are analytical tractable~\citep{frey1999variational}.
+\paragraph{First two Moments of the ReLU Activation.} Mean and variance of a normally distributed variable transformed by the ReLU activation function are analytical tractable~\citep{frey1999variational}.
 Following the notation from the main paper, we have that for ${h_k^{l-1} = \max(0,f_k^l)}$ where $f_k^{l-1}\sim \Norm(f_k^{l-1}|\mu,\sigma^2)$ for some mean and variance they can be computed as

 where $\Phi(\cdot)$ and $\phi(\cdot)$ are the cdf and pdf of the standard normal distribution respectively.